silvershop/silvershop-core/docs/en/Testing.md

 ## Unit / Functional Testing

 We insist that the shop module contains a suite of unit tests that are updated with any changes to the code.
 Sub-Modules should also have their own test suites.
-See the [sapphire testing documentation](http://doc.silverstripe.org/sapphire/en/topics/testing/index) for setup information etc.
+See the [framework testing documentation](http://doc.silverstripe.org/framework/en/topics/testing/index) for setup information etc.
 See also: [http://www.phpunit.de/manual/3.5/en/index.html](http://www.phpunit.de/manual/3.5/en/index.html)

 To run all shop tests visit yoursite/dev/tests/module/shop.